-Please note: Downloading base layers on the mobile app is a completely different process from downloading base layers on the desktop app.
-If you are looking for instructions on how to download base layers for offline use on the desktop app, those can be found in the Download and Sync lesson in the CalTopo Desktop chapter.
+Please note: Downloading layers on the mobile app is a completely different process from downloading layers on the desktop app.
+If you are looking for instructions on how to download layers for offline use on the desktop app, those can be found in the Download and Sync lesson in the CalTopo Desktop chapter.

-Sometimes you may be able to view base layers offline without downloading them first.
-This is because you are viewing cached base layer tiles.
+Sometimes you may be able to view layers offline without downloading them first.
+This is because you are viewing cached layer tiles.
 Cached tiles are tiles that are temporarily stored in CalTopo’s cache so that they can be quickly retrieved as you zoom in and out and pan around the map.